kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-21-a-rou-jia-bing-liangpi.md

 ---
 layout: post
-title: Rou Jia Bing, Beijing Yogurt, and Liangpi: You Want to Eat These
+title: Day 5: Rou Jia Bing, Beijing Yogurt, and Liangpi: You Want to Eat These
 ---

 Location: Beijing, China